Jira Workflow#

 • Complete meaning:

-• Add a link of the PR to the ticket.
+• JIRA will automatically add a links to the PR to the ticket.

 • Unit tests exist, have been successfully run and results have been added to the ticket or PR.